usnistgov/OSCAL/docs/README.md

 docker-compose up
 ```

-Once the site is running, it can be accessed at http://localhost:1313/OSCAL
+Once the site is running, it can be accessed at http://localhost:1313/OSCAL.
+Whenever you make any changes to the content with the Hugo server running, you'll notice that the site automatically updates itself to reflect those changes.